Janet Mock: Activism

 In 2012, Mock started a Twitter hashtag to empower transgender women, called #GirlsLikeUs, which received attention from several queer-media sites.
 Also in 2012, she gave the Lavender Commencement keynote speech honoring LGBT students at the University of Southern California and delivered the commencement address for Pitzer College in 2015.
 She also served as co-chair, nominee and presenter at the 2012 GLAAD Media Awards.

 In June 2013, Mock joined the board of directors of the Arcus Foundation, a charitable foundation focused on great ape conservation and LGBT rights.

 In 2014, following the conviction of activist (and transgender woman of color) Monica Jones, Mock joined a campaign against a Phoenix law that allows police to arrest anyone suspected of "prostitution", which targets transgender women of color.
 Mock tweeted, "Speak against the profiling of #TWOC [trans woman of color], like Monica Jones.
 Tweet #StandWithMonica + follow @SWOPPhx [Sex Workers Outreach Project – Phoenix Chapter] now!"

+On January 21, 2017, Mock spoke at the Women’s March on Washington.